Linuxfabrik/monitoring-plugins/rocket.chat-version/README.md

 # Check "rocket.chat-version" - Overview

 This plugin lets you track if a Rocket.Chat server update is available.
 To check for updates, this plugin uses the Git Repo at https://github.com/RocketChat/Rocket.Chat/releases.
 To compare against the current/installed version of Rocket.Chat, the check needs URL/API access to the Rocket.Chat server.
+Requires a user with strong password and "view-statistics" permission (only).

 We recommend to run this check once a day.